The full Strictly Come Dancing 2022 line-up, from Helen Skelton to Fleur East

 Meet the cast of ‘Strictly Come Dancing’ 2022

-Strictly Come Dancing has announced its 2022 line-up in full, from presenter Helen Skelton to singer-songwriter Fleur East.
+Strictly Come Dancing 2022 is well underway, with a whole new roster of celebrities from presenter Helen Skelton to singer-songwriter Fleur East.

 This year, the BBC show returns for its 20th anniversary series, presented once again by Tess Daly and Claudia Winkleman.